dwainscheeren/dwains-lovelace-dashboard/README.md

 # Dwains Lovelace Dashboard

 Hello, I am Dwain.
-I've been using Home Assistant for over a year now.
+I've been using Home Assistant for over two years now.
 At the end of summer 2019 I thought, "Why hasn't anybody made a dashboard yet that builds itself automatically by providing only minimum configuration info?"

 I own a web development company, and I want to give something back to the Home Assistant community.
 So I decided to build this dashboard and release it to the public.
 The result: Dwains Lovelace Dashboard.